-These toilet paper roll bats are not only a fun Halloween art project for kids but are also cheap and frugal and take only minutes to make!
+If you’re looking for inspiration for an easy and quick Halloween bats craft, check out this bat craft!
+These toilet paper roll bats are not only a fun Halloween art project for kids but are also cheap and frugal and only take minutes to make!

 Need more Halloween ideas?